 If you have moderate or severe heart failure, your maximum dose of Remicade is lower than usual.
 (Specifically, 5 milligrams per kilogram of body weight.)

 Also, your doctor may slow down your Remicade infusion if you have an infusion reaction.
 This refers to side effects that can develop during or after an infusion.
 (See “How Remicade is given” just above for details.)

 If you miss an appointment for a Remicade injection, call your doctor’s office or clinic right away to reschedule.
 If necessary, your doctor can also help readjust your infusion schedule for future doses.

 It’s important to attend all your infusion appointments.
 Regularly missing doses can cause the drug to be less effective than usual.
 This may cause the symptoms of the condition you’re taking the drug for to come back or get worse.

 To help make sure that you don’t miss a dose, try using a medication reminder.
 This can include setting an alarm or timer on your phone or downloading a reminder app.

-It’s important that you don’t take more Remicade than your doctor prescribes.
+It’s important that you do not take more Remicade than your doctor prescribes.
 For some medications, taking more than the recommended amount may lead to side effects or overdose.

 If you take more than the recommended amount of Remicade

 Call your doctor right away if you believe you’ve received too much Remicade.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.